 There are many different types of scams but they all have the same purpose - to get their victims to part with their money.

-We are advising everyone to be vigilant to protect themselves and vulnerable people from scams and crooks seeking to take advantage during the COVID-19 national emergency.
+Residents must be vigilant to protect themselves and vulnerable people from scams and crooks.
 Top tips for spotting a scam and staying safe online:

 - Try to liaise only with people you know.
 For some we recognise this may be difficult so if you need assistance contact your local councillor, a local community group or the CVS (Council for Voluntary Service).

 - If a cold-caller says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.